corbinmcneill/SNF/README.md

 are integral domains (rings that behave like the integers) where every ideal is a principle ideal.
-Speaking more generally, PIDs are a class of mathematical structures that are more structured than a commutative ring, but not necessarily structured as a field.
+Speaking more generally, PIDs are a class of mathematical structures that are more structured than a commutative ring, but not necessarily as structured as a field.
 Two items in a PID will always have a greatest common denominator (although this GCD is not always easy to compute) and they will always have a unique factorization.
 Elements of a PID do not necessarily have inverses, which is why they are considered less structured